 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

-This week in the First Year Teacher Series we are going to talk about setting up a classroom.
-Any teacher can use this “method” but in a different order just because they already have a classroom versus a new teacher walking into a brand new classroom.
+Any teacher can use this “method” for setting up their classroom, but in a different order just because they already have a classroom versus a new teacher walking into a brand new classroom.

 Setting Up a Classroom